 Loma Linda University Health is continually recognized for excellence in healthcare administration.
 Most recently, our Loma Linda University Medical Center CEO and CFO were recognized by Becker’s Hospital Review.
 As the school of allied health, we’ve been committed to providing the best education in healthcare for more than 50 years.
 The values-centered education offered by Loma Linda University provides a unique experience for students that is unlike any other online healthcare administration program.
 Read more about the Loma Linda Experience.

-The BSHA program starts summer quarter (June) each year.
-Students may enroll full-time, and complete the program in 5 quarters, or part-time, and complete the program in 8 quarters.
+The BSHA program starts fall quarter (September) each year.
+Students may enroll full-time, and complete the program in 6 quarters (2 years), or part-time, and complete the program in 9 or 12 quarters (3 or 4 years).
 Classes are generally small, with an excellent faculty-student ratio.

 To enroll, students must already have completed coursework equal to at least 96 quarter units (64 semester units) or have earned an Associate’s degree.
 Students must complete program prerequisites, co-requisites, the BSHA Core Curriculum, and elective coursework to satisfy at least 192 quarter units (128 semester units) to graduate.
 For more information, go to: Prerequisites, Co-requisites and Admissions Requirements.